-The sales contract of 25.03.1964 between the Respondent and S.Z. and P.M. was originally valid.
+The sales contract of 20.12.1963 between the Respondent and B.B. was originally valid.

 A contract is concluded by both parties forming and expressing the will to create the same legal result.
-S.Z. and P.M. and the Respondent of the sales contract of 25.03.1964 wanted that the sale of the immovable takes place and expressed this common will in the sales contract.
-S.Z. and P.M. cannot be equated with a person whose hand has been led with force to sign or who was exposed such violence that the formation of an own will was not possible.
-The threat to exclude them from work and from the communist party was influencing their will, but not making it virtually impossible for him to abstain from selling his land.
+B.B. and the Respondent wanted that the sale of the immovable takes place and expressed this common will in the sales contract of 1963.
+B.B. cannot be equated with a person whose hand has been led with force to sign or who was exposed such violence that the formation of an own will was not possible.
+The threat to exclude him from work was influencing his will, but not making it virtually impossible for him to abstain from selling his land.